Information for staff

 - undertake various administrative tasks.

-There are between 1500-2000 current students registered with Disability Services per semester.
+There are between 1500-2000 currently enrolled students registered with Disability Services per semester.

 The Disability Services Office does not have the capacity to manage or supervise exams, organise university managed services (i.e. lecture recording), provide personal care to individuals on campus (i.e. pushing wheelchairs, guiding an individual with vision impairment around campus), provide learning support (i.e. tutoring, learning strategies), or provide administrative/computer assistance (i.e. printing information, guiding students through online assessment requirements).